 Mental health conditions such as depression, anxiety and stress can also cause insomnia.
 You should speak to your doctor if anxiety, depression or stress is causing you to lose sleep.

-If you are unsure what might be causing your insomnia, it might be worth keeping a sleep diary to record what you do and eat before you go to bed.
+If you are unsure what might be causing your insomnia, it may be worth keeping a sleep diary to record your activities and diet before bedtime.
 Your doctor can help you identify the possible cause of your insomnia and provide a suitable treatment for you.

-Your events leading up to bedtime are important as they can influence the quality of sleep you get.
+Your events leading up to bedtime are important, as they can influence the quality of sleep you get.

 Modern technology enables us to monitor how much sleep we get.
 Some fitness bands can track your sleep and provide feedback on how much sleep you got, whether you woke up during the night and other information which can benefit you or healthcare professionals.

 It might be worth keeping a sleep journal.
-In your sleep journal, make a note of when you went to bed, whether you woke up during the night and what time, and how rested you feel in the morning.
+In your sleep journal, make a note of when you went to bed, whether you woke up during the night, what time, and how rested you feel in the morning.
 You should also include events leading up to bedtime - this can help you identify lifestyle habits which might affect your sleep.
 For example, you can note down what medicines you took before bed, whether you felt stressed or in pain before bedtime, as well as what you ate and drank before bed.

 You should always speak to your doctor before taking any medicine to treat insomnia.
 Your doctor will be able to recommend the most suitable treatment for you based on the severity of your insomnia and your medical history.

 In some cases, you might find that making adjustments to your lifestyle can help you fall asleep.
-For example, cutting down on caffeine, using your phone less before bed, going to bed at the same time or adapting your sleeping environment could make a significant impact to the quality of your sleep.
+For example, cutting down on caffeine, using your phone less before bed, going to bed at the same time or adapting your sleeping environment could make a significant impact on the quality of your sleep.

 If an underlying medical condition is affecting your sleep, it's important to speak to your doctor about what you can do to manage your condition and the ensuing insomnia.

 Over-the-counter treatments such as Nytol can help you get a good night's rest.
-While they can be bought over the counter, you should still speak to your doctor before taking them as they could interact with other medicines you might be taking.
+While they can be bought over the counter, you should still speak to your doctor before taking them, as they could interact with other medicines you might be taking.

 If over-the-counter insomnia treatments have not worked, you should speak to your doctor.
 They may be able to prescribe a medicine to manage any underlying issues which might be causing your insomnia, or the insomnia itself.

 Cognitive behavioural therapy (CBT) can be used for both short- and long-term insomnia.
-It is a type of talk-therapy which helps you identify the causes of your insomnia and work on re-associating actions with sleep.
+It is a type of talking therapy which helps you identify the causes of your insomnia and work on re-associating actions with sleep.
 Unlike medicines, the effects of CBT on insomnia are long-lasting and can prevent insomnia in the future.

 Your doctor can provide you with more information about CBT and how it can help your insomnia.